overwolf/overwolf.github.io/docs/api/auto-highlights.md

 The highlights settings for all the games are saved in a file called `highlights.json`, located under the OW installation folder.
 You can view the latest version of this file on our GitHub [here](https://github.com/overwolf/community-gists/tree/master/highlights.json).

+Note that every change of this file on your local OW client installation will be overwritten once the client is updated.

 the gameID's defines each game, and for each game, there is an events array, that contains a list of features that support highlights.

 An example highlights settings for "League of Legends":